amirkeren/pingpong-bot/README.md

 This code runs on RaspberryPi 3 and is used to check our Ping Pong table room in my company's offices to see if it's available or not :)
 It uses a PIR motion detection sensor to detect movement and updates the Mysql DB accordingly.
-It currently only provides a REST API endpoint to query the status but later on we will add a Slack bot user as well.
+In addition, a Slack bot queries the DB to determine if there's an ongoing open session.

 # Pre-Requisites